michaelruocco/fantasy-football/README.md

 ## Running cucumber tests locally

-To run the cucumber tests on your local machine you will first need to run the bootRun task as listed above to get the api service running (functionality will be added to do this automatically shortly, but for now this is how it is run.)
-Once the service is running you can run the cucumber task to run the tests
+Running the cucumber tests will start up the service using the test profile, the test profile is required to expose endpoints like the one to delete all clubs, this is used to reset data in between tests.
+Additionally the cucumber tests will start up the application automatically on any free port.

 ```
 ./gradlew cucumber